djunicode/resources/README.md

 - [leakcanary](https://github.com/square/leakcanary)  (memory leaks)
 - [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) (abstraction layer over SQLite)
 - **A big list [here](https://github.com/wasabeef/awesome-android-libraries)**

+**REACT NATIVE :-**

+React Native is a Native JS library to create Mobile Apps.

+1. Doumentaion: https://facebook.github.io/react-native/docs/getting-started --prefer following "Build use Native Code".
+2. A course by CS50, teaches right from basics of JS & React: https://cs50.github.io/mobile/lectures / https://www.youtube.com/playlist?list=PLhQjrBD2T382gdfveyad09Ierl_3Jh_wR
+3. React Navigation is a realy usefull(and must use) library for all types of navigations in Mobile Apps: https://reactnavigation.org/docs/en/getting-started.html
+4. You can also subscribe to this thread on reddit, it is useful sometimes: https://www.reddit.com/r/reactnative
+5. Get other cool libraries from: https://www.npmjs.com

+Suggestions: Use Live Reload & Debug JS Remotely, make sure you make yourself comfirtable with JS syntax, preferably-remove all logs before build, do not touch native scripts without understanding(may cause frustrating build errors).

 ## Git
 Every modern development team requires a version control system, and git is probably the best.
 Linus Torvalds made this, in a mere two weeks to manage the (famously complex) Linux kernel project.